Why Men Send Pics of Their Junk

 Smartphones, texting, email, and online dating are the current vehicle for this behavior and sexual dynamic, but let's not pretend that this is a new issue.
 The underlying sexual processes and dynamics have always been with us.
 One issue is that men just aren't good at hearing, or responding to, "No." I'm not excusing that.
 But this same dynamic, that men think women are sexually as excited as they are, is getting in the way of men hearing the "No, we don't want to see that!"

 There are men who've gone to jail and been put on sex offender registries for sending such pictures to persons they didn't know, who turned out to be underage.
 This behavior is sometimes much more serious than we may know.

 Many women are genuinely bothered by receiving such pictures and view it as an unwelcome intrusion.
 Some feminist writers have described this as a form of sexual assault, and a way in which men assert the dominance of their sexuality over that of women.
 Such pictures can be a form of sexual harassment when they occur in a work/professional environment.

-Ultimately, the answer here lies in greater dialogue with men and women, over what they actually want in sexual communications.
-This might reach some of these men, those who are genuinely not understanding some sexual differences.
-But, this requires for women to have the safety to be honest about their sexual interests.
-For instance, could women ever say, "Look, I probably WOULD like to see your penis pic, but I'd like to be able to ASK for it..."?
+Ultimately, the answer here lies in greater dialogue with men and women over what they actually want in sexual communications.
+This might reach some of these men, those who genuinely do not understand some sexual differences.
+But, this requires women to have the safety to be honest about their sexual interests.
+For instance, could women ever say, "Look, I probably would like to see your penis pic, but I'd like to be able to ask for it..."?
 The shaming and suppression of female sexuality is part of the issue here, as men don't feel they understand what women actually want sexually, and women don't feel they can express it safely.

 The more we engage in open dialogue about these issues and sexual motivations and miscommunications, the better.